Qaleh Nasir, Lorestan

-Qaleh Nasir (قلعه نصير) (Note: Also romanized as Qal‘eh Naşīr, Qal‘eh Nasīr, and Qal‘eh-ye Naşīr; also known as Shahīd Rajā’ī) is a village in Miyankuh-e Sharqi Rural District of Afrineh District, Mamulan County, Lorestan province, Iran.
+Qaleh Nasir (قلعه نصير) (Note: Also romanized as Qal‘eh Naşīr, Qal‘eh Nasīr, and Qal‘eh-ye Naşīr; also known as Shahīd Rajā’ī) is a village in Afrineh Rural District of Afrineh District in Mamulan County, Lorestan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 471 in 102 households, when it was in Mamulan District (Note: Renamed the Central District of Mamulan County) of Pol-e Dokhtar County.
+At the time of the 2006 National Census, the village's population was 471 in 102 households, when it was in Miyankuh-e Sharqi Rural District of Mamulan District (Note: Renamed the Central District in Mamulan County) in Pol-e Dokhtar County.
 The following census in 2011 counted 449 people in 111 households.
-The 2016 census measured the population of the village as 384 people in 97 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 384 people in 97 households, the most populous in its rural district.

-In 2023, the district was separated from the county in the establishment of Mamulan County, and the rural district was transferred to the new Afrineh District.
+In 2023, the district was separated from the county in the establishment of Mamulan County and renamed the Central District.
+The rural district was transferred to the new Afrineh District, and Qaleh Nasir was transferred to Afrineh Rural District in the same district.